How to Help Your Marriage Last

 Tip #2 on How to Help Your Marriage Last — Be Interested in Your Spouse:

+A huge issue I see when people come in for couples therapy in Portland, Lake Oswego, and Tualatin, is couples not investing in one another.
 How did you treat your spouse before you were married?
 I’m willing to guess that you asked a lot of questions and listened to how they would respond.

 Why would you do that?